 JC Professional Corporation audit many condominiums during the year.
 We audit all types of condominiums including standard and common element condominium corporations.
 We audit townhouse and high-rise condominiums.
 Condominiums are required to file tax returns with the Canada Revenue Agency (CRA) and we prepare the condominium’s Corporation Income Tax Return, T2, and the Non-Profit Information Return, T1044.

-Condominiums in the Province of Ontario are required by the Condominium Act, 1998 to call an Annual General Meeting within six months of the condominium's fiscal year end and in all but a few exceptions, must present audited financial statements.
-The audited financial statements provide the owners, buyers, lenders and other who will use the statements to assess the financial condition of the condominium at the fiscal year end, what major revenues were received during the fiscal year and what expenditures were incurred during the fiscal year.
-The audited financial statements also will indicate major contingencies, commitments and events that exist after the fiscal year end and could have a significant effect on future financial results.
+Condominiums in the Province of Ontario are required by the Condominium Act, 1998 to call an Annual General Meeting within six months of the condominium's fiscal year-end and in all but a few exceptions, must present audited financial statements.
+The audited financial statements provide the owners, buyers, lenders and others who will use the statements to assess the financial condition of the condominium at the fiscal year-end, what major revenues were received during the fiscal year and what expenditures were incurred during the fiscal year.
+The audited financial statements also will indicate major contingencies, commitments and events that exist after the fiscal year-end and could have a significant effect on future financial results.